-Your space has given me so much.
-Support, focus, ways to cope with situations but also gave me the ability to help other deal with their issues.
+Your space has given me so much: support, focus, ways to cope with situations but has also given me the ability to help others deal with their issues.

-Seeing the difference in families once they have come to us gives a great deal of job satisfaction and pride to be happy art of a team that makes a difference.
+Seeing the difference in families once they have come to us gives me a great deal of job satisfaction and I am proud to be a part of a team that makes a difference.